 \section{Introduction}

-In Mandarin text-to-speech (TTS) system, the frontend serves to convert the input text into linguistic features, which are sent to the backend to generate speech.
-The TTS frontend greatly affects the pronunciation accuracy and prosody naturalness of the synthesized speech.
-Typical mandarin TTS frontend consists of a series of text processing components, such as text normalization (TN), Chinese word segmentation (CWS), part-of-speech (POS) tagging, prosody prediction, grapheme-to-phoneme (G2P) conversion, etc.
+In Chinese text-to-speech (TTS) system, frontend serves to convert text into linguistic features as inputs of the acoustic model, and greatly affects the pronunciation accuracy and prosody naturalness of the synthesized speech.
+Typical Chinese TTS frontend consists of a series of text processing components with neural network techniques, including text normalization \cite{sproat2016rnn,zhang2020hybrid}, Chinese word segmentation with part-of-speech tagging \cite{huang2015bidirectional,dong2016character,devlin2018bert,radford2018improving}, prosody prediction \cite{chu2001locating,pan2019mandarin,lu2019self,clark2020electra}, and grapheme-to-phoneme (G2P) conversion \cite{yolchuyeva2020transformer}.

-For the Mandarin TTS frontend, there are many known works for every component.
-The purpose of TN is to convert spoken form words like numbers, symbols, abbreviations into written form words.
-Recent researches mainly focus on solving this by neural networks, such as RNN-based \cite{sproat2016rnn} and transformer-based \cite{zhang2020hybrid} architecture.
-CWS aims to address that Chinese words have no formal natural segmentation symbols.
-Some neural networks are also proposed to improve CWS performance, such as Bi-LSTM \cite{huang2015bidirectional}, Bi-LSTM-CRF \cite{dong2016character}, and pre-trained models like BERT \cite{devlin2018bert} and GPT \cite{radford2018improving}.
-Prosody prediction always consists of the prediction of prosodic words (PW), prosodic phrases (PPH), and intonation phrases (IPH) \cite{chu2001locating}.
-Multi-task learning methods are proposed to model this three-level task based on Bi-LSTM-CRF \cite{pan2019mandarin}, self-attention \cite{lu2019self}, and the pre-trained ELECTRA \cite{clark2020electra}.
-The main research of G2P focuses on solving the disambiguation of polyphonic characters, and the transformer-based G2P model \cite{yolchuyeva2020transformer} is considered to be the state-of-art.